Introduction to Multi-Armed Bandits: Hedge Algorithm

 \section{Hedge Algorithm}

-We extend the results from the previous section in two ways: to the general case, online learning with experts, and to $o(T)$ (and, in fact, optimal) regret bounds.
-We start with an easy observation that deterministic algorithms are not sufficient for this goal, because they can be easily ``fooled'' by an oblivious adversary:
+We improve over the previous section in two ways: we solve the general case, online learning with experts, and obtain regret bounds that are $o(T)$ and, in fact, optimal.
+We start with an easy observation that deterministic algorithms are not sufficient for this goal: essentially, any deterministic algorithm can be easily ``fooled'' (even) by a deterministic, oblivious adversary.

-\begin{theorem} Consider online learning with $K$ experts and 0-1 costs.
-Any deterministic algorithm has total cost $T$ for some deterministic-oblivious adversary, even if $\cost^*\leq T/K$. \end{theorem}
+\begin{theorem} Consider online learning with $K$ experts and binary costs.
+Any deterministic algorithm has total cost $T$ for some deterministic, oblivious adversary, even if $\cost^*\leq T/K$. \end{theorem}

 The easy proof is left as Exercise~\ref{FF:ex:deterministic-LB}.
-Essentially, a deterministic-oblivious adversary just knows what the algorithm is going to do, and can rig the prices accordingly.
+Essentially, the adversary knows exactly what the algorithm is going to do in the next round, and can rig the costs to hurt the algorithm.

-\begin{remark} Thus, the special case of binary prediction with experts advice is much easier for deterministic algorithms.
+\begin{remark} Note that the special case of \emph{binary} prediction with experts advice is much easier for deterministic algorithms.
 Indeed, it allows for an ``approximation ratio" arbitrarily close to $2$, as in Theorem~\ref{FF:thm:WMA}, whereas in the general case the ``approximation ratio" cannot be better than $K$. \end{remark}

 We define a randomized algorithm for online learning with experts, called \Hedge.
 This algorithm maintains a weight $w_t(a)$ for each arm $a$, with the same update rule as in WMA (generalized beyond 0-1 costs in a fairly natural way).
-We need to use a different rule to select an arm, because (i) we need this rule to be randomized in order to obtain $o(T)$ regret, and (ii) the weighted majority rule is not even well-defined in the general case of online learning with experts.
+We need to use a different rule to select an arm, because (i) we need this rule to be randomized, in light of Theorem~\ref{FF:thm:deterministic-LB}, and (ii) the weighted majority rule is not even well-defined in the general case.
 We use another selection rule, which is also very natural: at each round, choose an arm with probability proportional to the weights.
 The complete specification is shown in Algorithm~\ref{FF:alg:Hedge}:

 \LinesNotNumbered \SetAlgoLined